EMI-Group/evox/benchmarks/etl_vs_torch/results/README.md

 A `--out <path>` override is also supported (used by smoke tests, which never touch this directory).

-Committed so far: `so_torch-cuda.json` / `mo_torch-cuda.json` (full matrix,
+Committed so far: all 12 files (36 SO + 12 MO records each, 288 total).
-GPU 0, 100 gens, seed 42).
-The 6 large-scale CMA-ES torch-cuda cases
+The post-fix re-run (2026-09-04) refreshed every CMA-ES SO cell on all six backends and the MO suite on the four etl backends after two upstream fixes (CMA-ES `c_c` Hansen-canonical formula in torch AND etl; DTLZ `cumprod`/`flip` replaced with exportable ops).
+The large-scale CMA-ES cells now execute everywhere (no more cusolver/`ValueError`/silent-NaN records).
-(1000x50 and 10000x100) are error records — see the `note` field and `benchmarks/etl_vs_torch/CONTEXT.md` for the root cause (evox CMA-ES `c_c` formula bug → NaN covariance; cusolver raises, CPU LAPACK silently propagates the NaN, so the torch-cpu baseline is wrong there too).
+Pareto fronts are extracted per-generation on both torch and etl paths (`_torch_pf_fitness` / `_etl_pf_fitness` in `bench_mo.py`) — `EvalMonitor.get_pf_fitness`'s
-Torch-side MO Pareto fronts are extracted per-generation (not via `EvalMonitor.get_pf_fitness`, whose O(n²) domination matrix gets the process OOM-killed at 1000-pop scale); the two methods are mathematically identical (verified point-for-point at small scale).
+O(n²) whole-history domination matrix OOM-kills the process at 1000-pop × 100-gen scale; the two methods are mathematically identical (verified point-for-point at small scale).

 ## JSON schema